I, for one, am a fan of shoving carbs into more carbs.

 Keywords: sweet potato, wild rice, cranberry, balsamic vinegar

 Step 1 – Bake the Potatoes

 Make sure to choose sweet potatoes that are close to each other in size so they cook evenly.

-Pierce them in several spots with a fork or sharp knife, and then rub them evenly with 1 tablespoon olive oil, 1/2 teaspoon salt, and 1/4 teaspoon black pepper.
+Pierce them in several spots with a fork or sharp knife, and then rub them evenly with 1 tablespoon olive oil, 1/2 teaspoon salt, and 1/4 teaspoon freshly ground black pepper.

 Arrange the root vegetables on the foil-lined baking sheet and bake until the outsides are crisp and golden-brown and the insides are tender and fluffy, for about 40 to 45 minutes.
 You should be able to slide a sharp knife right through the flesh when they’re done.